ibm-watson-embedded-business-assistant/eba-example-agents/README.md

 ## Prospective features ##

-* EBA Core Reasoning Machine
+* EBA core reasoning machine
   * Curiosity extension
   * More to come... deciding what to publicly share ;)